jschof1/adapt-odi-v5-testing-area/README.md

 This repository will help the learning development team at the ODI keep a track of all the *working* components, allowing them to stay on top of versioning.

-Below includes a version tracker table which will help the team keep a track of all the stable component versions:
+Below includes a version tracker table which keeps a track of all the *stable* component versions currently in use:

 ||||||
 |--- |--- |--- |--- |--- |